Florida’s Business Agenda

 As Florida prepares for 26 million residents by 2030, it is crucial that our government systems remain transparent, efficient and functional for taxpayers.
 The Florida Chamber continues to fight against burdensome regulations and out of-state special interests from buying their way into Florida’s Constitution.
 The Florida Chamber will continue to advocate for an efficient government that provides the highest return to taxpayers with the lowest burden on job creators and residents.
 For more efficient government systems, the Florida Chamber’s 2019 Business Agenda recommends:

 - Eliminating burdensome regulations and processes that often hinder the ability for all businesses, but particularly small businesses, to grow and succeed;

-- Supporting consistent federal immigration policies;
+- Supporting consistent federal immigration policies; and

-- Protecting Florida’s Constitution from unneeded amendments.
+- Protecting Florida’s Constitution from inappropriate amendments.

 Championing Florida’s Quality of Life